bnchdrff/dockerfiles/mariadb/README.md

 MariaDB with data container storage on debian:wheezy
 ====================================================

-This Dockerfile build a wheezy container that runs MariaDB.
+This Dockerfile builds a wheezy container that runs MariaDB.

 You can supply a mysql data dir and use it thusly: